-The credit is equal to 20% of the property taxes paid in Indiana for the taxable year on property used as a hospital.
 The credit may be offset, refunded, or a combination both.
 To claim as an offset credit, enter 8 6 2 on lines 30a and 31a under Other Nonrefundable Credits.
 To claim as a refundable credit, enter the amount on line 37 and attach supporting evidence.
 The combination of this credit claimed (as refundable and used to offset tax) may not exceed the total amount allowed.

-See Income Tax Information Bulletin #112 available at www.in.gov/dor/3650.htm for additional information.
+See Income Tax Information Bulletin #112 available at www.in.gov/dor/legal-resources/tax-library/information-bulletins/income-tax-information-bulletins/ for additional information.